AmurG/FPGAPart/README.md

 Luu, B. Pramanik, K. Vorwerk and G. Zgheib, "A Partitioning-Based CAD Flow For Interposer-Based Multi-Die FPGAs", Proc.
 FCCM, 2025, pp. 1--9.

+VTR 7.0 (interposer branch) is also released under a permissive license, specifically, the MIT license.

 `FPGAPart` adopts the multilevel partitioning paradigm inspired by `TritonPart`.
 This flow consists of three main phases:

 ## 1. Multilevel Clustering